microtheta/weather-forecast/README.md

 ###  TODO

  - Allow user to select city
+ - Detect user location using geoloction and load weather of that location
  - Update the directory structure to modularize the application
  - Secure the api key by moving the service call to server side
  - Improve UI/UX